eredden/Veeder-Root-TLS-Socket-Library/README.md

 ## Using The TLS-3XX Functions

-I have also created `tls_3xx_functions.py` which contains various functions that can be used to query information from TLS-3XX systems and output a Python dict object rather than the raw output that is typically given by these systems.
+I have also created various functions that can be used to query information from TLS-3XX systems and output a Python dict object rather than the raw output that is typically given by these systems.
 This serves well for extracting specific bits of data from these commands (e.g. the ullage of a specific tank).